 Personnel leaving contaminated areas shall wash their hands and face before eating, drinking or smoking.
+These activities shall not be permitted in contaminated areas.
 Hands shall also be thoroughly washed after leaving any areas of the site before eating, drinking, or any other activities during soil construction work.